arangodb/docs/3.6/data-modeling-collections-database-methods.md

   dramatically when using joins in AQL at the costs of reduced write performance on these collections.

-- *minReplicationFactor* (optional, default is 1):  in a cluster, this attribute determines how many copies of each shard are required to be in sync on the different DBServers.
+- *writeConcern* (optional, default is 1):  in a cluster, this attribute determines how many copies of each shard are required to be in sync on the different DBServers.
 If we have less then these many copies in the cluster a shard will refuse to write.
-The minReplicationFactor can not be larger than replicationFactor.
+The value of writeConcern can not be larger than replicationFactor.
   Please note: during server failures this might lead to writes not being possible until the failover is sorted out and might cause write slow downs in trade of data durability.